airlacodes/TelegraphMoviesTest/README.md

 # TelegraphMoviesTest
 Came across the iOS developer test for the telegraph and decided to have a go in my spare time.
+(I've not applied for a job at the Telegraph, I'm just doing the test as a challenge)